remix-run/react-router/docs/guides/migrating-5-to-6.md

 - Replace any `<Route>`s that are not inside a `<Switch>` with `useRouteMatch`, or wrap them in a `<Switch>`

-Again, once your app is upgraded to v5.1 you should test and deploy it, and pick this guide back up where you left off when you're ready to continue.
+Again, **once your app is upgraded to v5.1 you should test and deploy it**, and pick this guide back up when you're ready to continue.

 ## Upgrade all `<Switch>` elements to `<Routes>`